Samiamirrizwan/Vision-2025-SmartCareerAI-PHP-Project/README.md

 📧 Contact

-If you need help or contributions, contact the team lead or project manager.
+If you need help or contributions, contact the team lead or project manager at this email: sarizwan777@gmail.com.

 Would you like me to package this README file with your other files (once tools are available), or should I generate a downloadable copy separately?